BeomhanBaek/beomhanbaek.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Beomhan Baek, an undergraduate student at Seoul National University majoring in Mathematical Sciences.
 I'm interested in mathematical foundations of machine learning, including deep learning theory and optimization.
 I have been studying optimization in deep learning under [Prof. Chulhee Yun](https://chulheeyun.github.io).
+Previously, I also worked on resource allocation in edge computing with game theory.

 ## Research Interests
 - Deep Learning Theory